tj-kim/DataScience16CTW/README.md

 college.py: Equivalent to alg_finalized_1_1 except put into a py file.
 This allows other py files to import it and use it.
 Holds algorithms that filters colleges out based upon user input.

 college_gui.py: Uses Tkinter library to build a graphic user interface for users to to input their preferences and information.
-This file is imported by college_map for final using.
+This file imports college_map.py and college.py for final using.

 college_map.py: Uses Bokeh library to generate map with schools printed onto map of US.
-Calls upon college.py and college_gui.py to generate the map.

 ### CSV Files
 new_college.csv: Output of new_data_csv_book.ipynb.
 It holds filtered information of the entire collegescorecard dataset.